How to Hang Drapes

 After you have this measurement, add one-half inch, and mark your wall on both sides of the window frame at the distance on each side where the rod will attach.
 Then you can use the same measurement to mark all the remaining walls.
 After that, you can install the rods and hang the curtains in their perfectly-measured new homes.
 Note that if your curtains are too long, resulting in installing the rods more than eight inches above the window frame, now is the time to hem them.

 Make no assumptions.
 There is no standard or normal window!

-- Watch and see if the curtains you want are sold by the panel or by the pair.
+Watch and see if the curtains you want are sold by the panel or by the pair.
 You need two panels for each window.
 Sometimes images will show the drapes in pairs, but then only sell the single panels, so do your research before hitting the Checkout button.

 Don’t forget to steam new window treatments or shove them in the dryer a few minutes if the fabric can be put in the dryer in order to de-wrinkle.

 Below are some of our favorite places to find the best deals on drapes.